What are Pinterest Ads, and how do they Work?

 In order to get started with advertising, you’ll need a Pinterest Business Profile and a Pinterest Ad Account, which you’ll be prompted to set up after your profile has been created.

 Compared to other social media advertising dashboards, Pinterest’s is rather user-friendly.
-First, you’ll be asked to select one of the following objectives:
+First, select one of the following objectives:

 - This places your Pins in front of as many people as possible in order to gain recognition for your business.
-You get charged every time your Pins receive 1,000 impressions.
+Pay when your Pins receive 1,000 impressions.

 - This helps you engage your audience by encouraging them to interact with your Pins.
 You’re charged for each closeup, repin and click your Pins receive.